quintel/documentation/docs/main/outdoor-temperature.md

 ## Impact on heating demand
 The ETM assumes that space heating demand in households, buildings and agriculture is temperature-dependent, as well as cooling demand in households and buildings (see [below](#impact-on-cooling-demand)).
 Other energy applications, such as hot water, appliances, transportation and industrial processes are assumed to be temperature *in*dependent.

-The temperature dependent demand is assumed to increase by 15.1% per degree C below the average.
+The temperature dependent demand is assumed to increase by approximately 15.1% per degree C below the average.
 This relationship is assumed to be linear and works both ways: a 1 degree C increase leads to a 15.1% lower demand.

+Formally:

+<code>heat_factor = 1.0 - 0.1507409694x</code>
+(where x is the change in temperature in degrees C)

+This heat factor is applied to all temperature-dependent useful demand nodes in the ETM.

 Below, the sources and assumptions behind these numbers are explained in detail.